Read More About Our Staff and Partners

 Avital holds a Mandel social leadership MBA from the Ben Gurion University of the Negev.
 She founded the “Derech Lod” community, previously established and managed the student branches of “Pa’amonim,” and worked at the Moses & Wolfowitz Foundation.
 Avital participated in the social leaders track of the "Kolot" study groups, and is active in a variety of organizations dealing with education, equal rights, promoting dialogue between Jews and Arabs, and strengthening civil society in Israel.

-Yifat Ben Yehuda, Economic Development Programs Manager
+Yifat Ben Yehuda, Economic Development Coordinator

 Aulfat Abu-Ibn Altouree, Community Development Manager

 Born in the City of Lod, Aulfat is Criminology and Communications graduate of the Unisa University and a certified Real Estate Advisor to the Ministry of Justice.
 Currently studying towards a graduate degree in Education at Beit Berl College, Aulfat was previously an executive manager of real estate consulting for Anglo-Saxon and held various other positions in the company over a 14 year career there.
 Aulfat’s social involvement began as an active member of the Scouts of Lod and she later volunteered in various local organizations including the Young Mothers of the City of Ramla.